zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   You may see warnings of a catalog consistency check during install/upgrade.
 This is a known issue in ZenPackLib.
 -   If you see duplicated Software items or Software items with manufacturer wrongly set to 'Unknown', please delete these items at Infrastructure -> Manufacturers page.
 -   The WinCommand notification action is in the process of being deprecated.
+-   The ZenPack may no longer be compatible with v4.2.5 of Zenoss.
+The ZenPack requires kerberos v1.10 or greater, which was introduced in CentOS 6.4.

 A current list of known issues related to this ZenPack can be found with [this JIRA query](https://jira.zenoss.com/issues/?jql=%22Affected%20Zenpack%28s%29%22%20%3D%20MicrosoftWindows%20AND%20status%20not%20in%20%28closed%2C%20%22awaiting%20verification%22%29%20ORDER%20BY%20priority%20DESC%2C%20id).
 You must be logged into JIRA to run this query.
 If you don't already have a JIRA account, you can [create one here](https://jira.zenoss.com/secure/Signup!default.jspa).